Ekphrasis (Capitoline Museum)

 I am disgusted with myself

-I am going to put this cloth over myself so no one will be ashamed to have seen me
+I am going to put this cloth over myself so no

 I see my father in the distance